jjjeorgee/Nigeria_Covid_Stats_Analysis/README.md

 - Kogi had the lowest infection rate, as the state reported no infection cases.

-- Most of the reported cases of infections are from Lagos and The Federal Capital Territory.
+- Most of the reported cases of infections were from Lagos and The Federal Capital Territory.

 #### Objective ll
 - The second objective was an analysis of the death rate in each state, collated with each state's infected population.